There are many benefits to having a public roadmap. However, finding good public product roadmap examples can be hard.

 Public product roadmap example 3: SocialBee

 SocialBee is an AI-powered social media management tool.
 It allows you to effortlessly generate captivating captions and images.
 It also empowers its users to share content across multiple social networks.

 SocialBee uses Trello for their roadmap.
 Here’s what it looks like.

 While it isn’t a specialized product roadmapping tool, it works well enough for basic organization.

 Here’s what we liked about SocialBee’s solution.

 Trello boards can get incredibly messy.
 Endless columns, statuses, tags, and posts make a roadmap hard to navigate and slow to load.

-Regardless of Trello’s capabilities, Buffer has made their roadmap system incredibly simple.
-4 statuses total, and that’s it.
+Regardless of Trello’s capabilities, SocialBee’s product managers made their roadmap system incredibly simple.
+5 statuses total, and that’s it.